ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/en.md

 ### Opening a pull request

 1\.
 Go to the [`ppy/osu-wiki` repo](https://github.com/ppy/osu-wiki).

 2\.
 If you were quick enough, you may see this yellow banner.

 ![](img/github-recent.jpg)

 3\.
 If you see it, click on the `Compare & pull request` button (you can skip to step 8).
-If not, click the `New pull request` button (read on to step 5).
+If not, click the `New pull request` button (go on to step 5).

 4\.
 On the next page, if you see these two buttons as pictured below, click the `compare across forks`.